gmalanchuk/products/README.md

     php artisan key:generate
     ```

-4. You can run the database in docker using the command:
+4. You can run the project using docker-compose:
     ```bash
     docker-compose up
-    ```

-5. Wait for the database to start and run migrations in a new terminal tab:
-    ```bash
-    php artisan migrate
-    ```

-6. Start the server:
-    ```bash
-    php artisan serve
     ```

 Documentation is available at: http://127.0.0.1:8000/api/documentation <br>